Addiction Treatment

 Cutting back or stopping alcohol use is not a matter of willpower or determination.
 In fact, with regular alcohol use, the body builds up a tolerance.
 Quitting abruptly can lead to intense and possibly life-threatening withdrawal symptoms, including seizures and delirium tremens (DTs).[11]

-Often, alcohol addiction treatment begins with medically supervised detoxification, medical detox to manage the symptoms of withdrawal and ensure that you are as safe and comfortable as possible.
+Often, alcohol addiction treatment begins with medically supervised detoxification, medical detox, to manage the symptoms of withdrawal and ensure that you are as safe and comfortable as possible.

 While medical detox is a critical first step in managing physical withdrawal symptoms, it is not sufficient on its own for long-term recovery.
 Comprehensive treatment for alcohol use disorder, a mental health condition, typically involves a combination of behavioral therapies, counseling, and possibly medication-assisted therapy (MAT), which can be provided in both inpatient and outpatient settings.
 Treatment plans are always tailored to the individual but may include psychotherapy, mutual-support groups, and medication-assisted therapy (MAT).[12]